tekiplanet/nadiapoint-ios-codemagic/xcode-archive-instructions.md

 ---

-### **The Correct & Final Configuration**
+### **The Definitive & Final Configuration**

-The root cause of the build failures was a conflict between how the Xcode project file was configured and how the Bitrise workflow was trying to manage code signing.
-The solution is to make them work together.
+The root cause of the build failures was a persistent conflict between the Xcode project's settings and overrides from the Bitrise workflow.
+The definitive solution is to make the Xcode project file the single source of truth for code signing and remove all related overrides from Bitrise.

-#### Part 1: Configure the Xcode Project File
+#### Part 1: The Xcode Project File (`project.pbxproj`)

-The project file must be set up for **Manual Signing** and point directly to the provisioning profile's UUID.
-This removes all ambiguity.
+Both `Release` build configurations in the project file must contain the complete and correct manual signing information.

 -   **File**: `ios/Runner.xcodeproj/project.pbxproj`
--   **Settings for both `Release` configurations**:
+-   **Required settings for BOTH `Release` configurations**:
     -   `CODE_SIGN_STYLE = Manual;`
     -   `"CODE_SIGN_IDENTITY[sdk=iphoneos*]" = "Apple Distribution";`
     -   `PROVISIONING_PROFILE_SPECIFIER = "14385a45-f676-46d8-af8e-ba68b50ed804";`
-    -   **IMPORTANT**: `DEVELOPMENT_TEAM` must **NOT** be set in this file.
+    -   `DEVELOPMENT_TEAM = J3RMZWZ73D;`

+This tells Xcode exactly which profile to use and which team it belongs to, leaving no room for ambiguity.

-#### Part 2: Configure the Bitrise Workflow
+#### Part 2: The Bitrise Workflow

-The Bitrise workflow needs the Team ID to find the correct code signing assets, but it must be provided in the correct field so it doesn't override the project settings.
+To prevent conflicts, the Bitrise workflow must be cleared of any settings that could override the project file.

 1. Go to the **Workflow Editor**.
 2. Click on the **Xcode Archive & Export for iOS** step.
-3. Find the **IPA export configuration** section.
-4. In the **Developer Portal team** field, enter your Team ID: `J3RMZWZ73D`.
+3. Ensure the **Developer Portal team** field is **EMPTY**.
-5. Ensure the **Additional options for the xcodebuild command** field (further down) is **empty**.
+4. Ensure the **Additional options for the xcodebuild command** field is also **EMPTY**.
-6.  **Save** the workflow.
+5.  **Save** the workflow.

-This combination ensures that Bitrise can find your signing certificate using your Team ID, and Xcode will then use the exact provisioning profile specified in your project, resolving the conflict.
+This setup ensures that Bitrise does not interfere with the build's code signing, allowing the explicit settings in `project.pbxproj` to work as intended.

 **Step 2: Upload the Profile to Bitrise**